Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 CAMPING AND HUTS

 Out in the mountains and on treks you'll mostly be camping.
 It is usually very easy to find a nice pitch with some running water nearby.
-If camping near a highland village you should ask in the village for permission and be prepared to pay a small fee.
+If camping near a highland village you should ask someone for permission and be prepared to pay a small fee.
 There are mountain huts in only a few areas of South America such as on the volcanoes of Ecuador and in the Catedral range near Bariloche in Argentina.

 RESTAURANTS